 Repotting Sago Palm Trees

 When choosing a new container for sago palm transplanting, go for depth rather than width so your roots have more space to grow down.
-Look for a container that’s 3 inches (7 cm) wider and/or deeper than your current one.
+Look for a container that’s 3 inches (8 cm.) wider and/or deeper than your current one.

-Because of their large, tight root balls and sturdy trunks, repotting sago palm trees is easy.
+Due to their large, tight, root balls and sturdy trunks, repotting sago palm trees is easy.
 Turn your current container on its side and grip the trunk firmly in one hand.
 With the other hand, pull on the container.
 It should come away easily, but if it doesn’t, try squeezing and shaking it gently.
-Be careful not to bend the trunk of the palm, though, as this can break the heart of the palm in the center of the trunk.
+Be careful not to bend the trunk of the palm though, as this can break the heart of the palm in the center of the trunk.

 Once the plant is free, hold it in the new container and pile sago palm potting mix under and around it so that the soil reaches the same level on the plant as before.
 Water liberally, then place it in a sunny spot.